 Leading women’s health providers, like Planned Parenthood, are also doing more to integrate HIV and IPV screening into their clinical practice.
 Vice President of Education, Leslie Kantor, reports that Planned Parenthood provides rapid HIV testing and screening for IPV in all 700 of its health centers across the country.
 She adds, “We are very proud that we were one of the first healthcare providers to include IPV screening as part of routine healthcare.”
 In 2014, Planned Parenthood screened more than 1.6 million women for IPV and provided HIV testing to more than 650,000 people.

-Today at an event at the White House, “Stepping Out of the Shadows: HIV & Violence against Women and Girls,” organized to bring attention to these issues, Planned Parenthood joined with Greater Than AIDS – a leading national response to the U.S. epidemic – and the National Domestic Violence Hotline /Love is Respect to announce a new public information partnership to provide more resources for women who may be at risk or facing these situations.
+Today at an event at the White House, “Stepping Out of the Shadows: HIV & Violence against Women and Girls,” organized to bring attention to these issues, Planned Parenthood joined with Greater Than HIV – a leading national response to the U.S. epidemic – and the National Domestic Violence Hotline /Love is Respect to announce a new public information partnership to provide more resources for women who may be at risk or facing these situations.

-Tina Hoff of the Kaiser Family Foundation, a founding partner of Greater Than AIDS, said the new effort will include targeted media messages and community tools to help remove the stigma and shame that keeps many women from seeking support and care.
+Tina Hoff of the Kaiser Family Foundation, a founding partner of Greater Than HIV, said the new effort will include targeted media messages and community tools to help remove the stigma and shame that keeps many women from seeking support and care.
 The campaign will be presented as part of the Greater than AIDS Empowered campaign for women.
-When it launches this fall, it will be widely distributed by Greater Than AIDS and Planned Parenthood Federation of America working with other partners and made available free of cost to other organizations across the country.
+When it launches this fall, it will be widely distributed by Greater Than HIV and Planned Parenthood Federation of America working with other partners and made available free of cost to other organizations across the country.